May 17, 2018

 Students will observe how indigenous heritage and influences of Spanish colonialism are interwoven in Cusco, a UNESCO World Heritage Site.
 They will learn about life in rural communities and volunteer in a service project at a primary school outside of Cusco.
 Students will also visit the seaside capital, Lima, and take an exciting trip through the beautiful Sacred Valley.
 They will explore the ruins at Pisac, Ollantaytambo, Maras and Moray, and Machu Picchu where they will learn about ancient Incan architectural, medical and farming practices.

-Students travel to Chile this month.
+Students travel to Peru this month.

 PataGOnia will give students unrivaled exposure to Argentinian culture, biodiversity and natural beauty, from Buenos Aires to the Pampas to Patagonia.

 This cross-cultural program will introduce students to the unique historical, political, cultural, biological and environmental realities that characterize Argentina today.
 Latin America, and U.S. involvement in Latin American history and politics, will be a focus of the preparation discussion.
 This experience will provide lenses through which students will re-examine their values and roles as citizens of the U.S. and the world.